Years 10 and 11

 Photography is an ever growing means of documenting our world.
 With the introduction of camera phones, we have more amateur photographers than ever before and every aspect of life can be captured and shared in an instance.
-On the GCSE course, you will learn about what makes a fantastic photograph.
-You will also explore the work of world famous photographers of fashion, landscape, fine art, journalism, portraiture and products.
-You will learn how to use a digital camera and how to set up a successful shoot.
+On the GCSE course, students learn about what makes a fantastic photograph.
+They explore the work of world famous photographers of fashion, landscape, fine art, journalism, portraiture and products.
+They learn how to use a digital camera and how to set up a successful shoot.
 Work will be recorded in a ‘digital sketchbook’ and cameras will be available to borrow from school.

 Assessment

-Unit 2: Externally Set Assignment.
-This is the culmination of the course and is the chance for you to ‘Show off’ what you have learned.
-You will be given a broad based starting point and then receive approximately twelve weeks to gather, research, develop shoots and ideas and carry out experimentation.
-You will make your final piece within a ten hour period over two days in your photography classroom.
+The examination project is completed during class and homework time, which has a theme set by the examination board.
+It is the culmination of the course and is the chance for students to ‘show off’ what they have learned.
+Students will be given a broad based starting point and then receive approximately twelve weeks to gather, research, develop shoots and ideas and carry out experimentation.
+They will make their final piece within a ten hour period over two days in the photography classroom.

 Recommended revision guides / course resources